ibm-cloud-docs/monitoring/remove.md

     ```
     {: codeblock}

-    The `--recursive` option is used to delete the service keys that were associated with the Sysdig instance.
+    The `--recursive` option is used to delete the service keys that were associated with the monitoring instance.
     {: note}